RyanLawWilson/AmiiboCollector/README.md

 # <p align="center" name="amiibo-api">AmiiboAPI</p>
-An Amiibo that I used to complement my App was the [AmiiboAPI](asdfasdfasdfasdfasdfasdfasdfasdfasdfasdfasdf).
+An API that I used to complement my App was the [AmiiboAPI](https://www.amiiboapi.com/).
 This API has nearly all of the Amiibos in existence as well as images to accompany them.
 I use Python's `requests` module to contact the API and get data about Amiibos.

 <p align="center">
     <img src="./readme_resources/API.gif" width="75%">